If you plan to transfer to Temple University, follow these steps to in order to receive a financial aid award in an efficient and timely manner.

 Federal Parent (dependent students) and Graduate Student (graduate students) PLUS loans do not transfer to the new school.
 Parents and Graduate students must reapply for the loan funding.

-Notify the financial aid office at your current institution so they can cancel any pending semester PHEAA grants on your behalf.
-Recipients of Pennsylvania State Grant must also contact the state grant agency (PHEAA) to have their grant transferred to Temple University.
-PHEAA requires written notification from the student to make this change.
+Notify the financial aid office at your current institution so they can cancel any pending semester Pennsylvania State grants on your behalf.
+Recipients of Pennsylvania State Grant must also contact the state grant agency (pheaa.org) to have their grant transferred to Temple University.
 See the PHEAA website for more information.

-Request your current school's financial aid office to cancel all pending private alternative loan disbursements certified on your behalf.
-Students must reapply for private student alternative loan funding with their lender.
+Request your current school's financial aid office to cancel all pending private student loan disbursements certified on your behalf.
+Students must reapply for private student loan funding with their lender once transferring to another school.

-The types of financial aid available to transfer students are determined by individual eligibility and availability of funds.
+The types of financial aid available to transfer students are determined by individual eligibility (after filing FAFSA) and availability of funding at the University.
 Student Financial Services awards financial aid based on financial need which is determined by subtracting the expected family contribution (EFC) from the cost of education.

 Newly admitted students for a fall semester start: Temple University’s priority deadline for filing the FAFSA is March 1 each year for new and returning students.
 After March 1, financial aid awards will continue to be made, but all funding sources may not be available.

-Newly admitted students for a spring semester start: Temple University's priority deadline for filing the FAFSA is December 1 for the first year as a new spring admit.
+Newly admitted students for a spring semester start: Temple University's priority deadline for filing the FAFSA is December 1 for the first term as a new spring admit.